Atharva-Vidwans/Space_Invaders/README.md

 Pygame can be installed by using pip command : pip install pygame.

-The Images used for Spaceships and bullets are attached in the repo.
+The Images used for Spaceships, bullets and background are attached in the repo.The Images are in .jpg and .png format.